UI Design Testing Tools I Use All The Time

 Survicate offers both website surveys and the ability to send a survey via email or social media.
 It even allows you to add a permanent feedback button on your site if you want.

-Testing visuals with Usability Hub
+Testing visuals With Usability Hub

 When it comes to testing, most of the testing I carry out is nearer the start of a project than the end.
 That is when it is easiest to make changes, so I often test with nothing more than a design concept.
 At that stage, I don’t even have a clickable prototype, so I use Usability Hub.